icecube/skyllh/doc/sphinx/tutorials/index.rst

    Repeat the point-source fit with a fixed (non-free) spectral index.
    Also demonstrates converting between mean signal event counts and flux normalisations.

-:doc:`injecting_signal_events`
+:doc:`setting_an_energy_range`
-   Generate synthetic signal events within a user-defined energy window.
+   Set a user-defined energy range for the signal injection.
    Illustrates the distinction between the signal-injection energy range and the likelihood hypothesis energy range.